nextcloud/cookbook/translationfiles/README.md

 1. Clone a user fork of the [cookbook app](https://github.com/mrzapp/nextcloud-cookbook)
 2. Create new branch and checkout
 3. Use the `translationfiles/template/cookbook.pot` template and generate/update the `translationfiles/<lang>/cookbook.po` file
-4. Commit and create pull request
+4. Commit and create pull request against the `develop` branch

 ## Introduction